-In addition to hay, the farmer gave the animals straw from the grain crops, moss, dried leaves, seaweed – and as we can see here, also marsh grass.
+In addition to hay, the farmer gave the animals straw from the grain crops, moss, dried leaves, bark, seaweed – and as we can see here, also marsh grass.
 It all depended on what the surrounding landscape had on offer.

 Some people cut marsh grass during the summer or autumn – and dried it as they would do hay.
 Others cut it like

 People also used dried straw and grass as insulation inside their shoes and boots – and when creating mattresses for their beds.